GarrettBrown-dev/Brewery-Front/README.md

 # Be sure to paste these in your terminal in order to install the proper dependencies!

-(If you're creating a new project: npx create-react-app (project name here, no parens.) npm install --save-exact react-scripts@3.2.0
+-(If you're creating a new project: npx create-react-app (project name here, no parens.)

+-npm install --save-exact react-scripts@3.2.0

 ## Available Scripts